Table of Contents

 Excel has been one of the most important tools in businesses.
 It is not only constructed to streamline the functioning but can also handle complex tasks.
 But when Excel/Spreadsheet is used in running payrolls, the process not only gets comparatively complex but also messy.

 Running payroll at the end of every month not only includes calculations but is inclusive of other processes like leave and attendance calculations, performance reviews, and many more.
-And do you think Spreadsheet is capable of performing so many tasks that are not even meant for the tool?
+Do you think Spreadsheet is capable of performing so many tasks that are not even meant for the tool?

-- Wasting time in formulas: The important quality of Excel is its flexibility to work with formulas.
+The important quality of Excel is its flexibility to work with formulas.
 But are you sure that you are aware of all the formulas that must be used?
-If yes, are you very certain that these formulas will work as per your payroll processing alwzohays and never create a mess?
+If yes, are you very certain that these formulas will always work as per your payroll processing and never create a mess?
 With Excel, you can never guarantee that payroll processing is easy and needs little effort.

-- Excel excellence: To run payroll using complex formulas in Excel, one must be a master of using the tool.
-But are all payroll processors Excel equipped?
-The responsible person is supposed to know the A-Z of the tool, and must always focus on not making an error.
+To run payroll using complex formulas in Excel, one must be a master of using the tool.
+But are all payroll processors Excel-equipped?
+The responsible person is supposed to know the A-Z of the tool and must always focus on not making an error.

-Excel has been a supporting tool for running payrolls before the HRMS systems were in place.
-But the HRMS tools have evolved over the years and are now smarter than Excel for running payrolls.
+Excel was a supporting tool for running payrolls before the Human Resource Management System or HRMS systems were in place.
+However, the HRMS tools have evolved over the years and are now smarter than Excel for running payrolls.
 They are not just built to save time but can process payrolls without errors and take care of everything that comes after running the payroll.

 When running payrolls in Excel, the person must manually validate the data entered from one sheet to another.
-This process not just consumes time but also provides a window for error.
+This process not only consumes time but also creates a window for error.
 But with a tool, data validation becomes easy because systems can never make mistakes when they have to compare data and validate their existence.

 Just like data validation, data collection is a series of manual tasks when performed in Excel.
-The expert refers to a parent document to copy and paste the data to a new document.
-This again gives a window for human errors, thus creating a mess.
+The expert refers to a parent document to copy and paste the data into a new document.
+This again creates a window for human errors, thus creating a mess.

-It is a common practice in organizations that employees leave, and new employees join.
+It is a customary practice in organizations that old employees leave and new employees join.
 When the data update is done in Excel, it is time-consuming and can lead to errors.
-But when the same process is done using a tool, probably it might take less than fifteen minutes, depending on the amount of data to be updated.
+But when the same process is done using a tool, it might take less than fifteen minutes, depending on the amount of data to be updated.

 When working around with Excel sheets to run payrolls, keeping a backup is difficult.
-You may create as many numbers of Excel sheets as you want, but these sheets are mainly stored in physical devices that are prone to attacks and crashes.
-However, an HRMS system is equipped with servers that keep the tool up and running, thus giving you enough confidence for having a backup always.
+You may create as many numbers of Excel sheets as you want, but these sheets are mainly stored in physical devices that are prone to cyber-attacks and crashes.
+However, an HRMS system is equipped with servers that keep the tool up and running, thus giving you enough confidence always to have a backup.

 While Excel is really a smart tool that can be used in businesses irrespective of the functionalities, an HRMS tool is a smarter way to run payrolls error-free and hassle-free.

-If you want to smoothen your payroll process and streamline it better, get in touch with the most affordable HRMS Software, Akrivia.
+If you want to smoothen your Payroll Processing and streamline it better, check out our all-in-one HRMS Software, Akrivia HCM.